zio/zio-prelude/docs/functionaldatatypes/nonemptylist.md

 The return type of `List[Int]` is as specific as possible because the `filter` operator could filter out all the elements of the list and return a list that is empty.

-Thus, `NonEmptyList` lets us work in a way that is as close as possible to being as if `NonEmptyList` was a subtype of `List`, which conceptually it is, without us being able to actually rewrite the Scala standard library.
+Thus, `NonEmptyList` lets us work in a way that is as close as possible to being as if `NonEmptyList` was a subtype of `List`, which conceptually it is.